ItsMeriem/DataPortfolio/critique-by-design.md

 ### User 2: Graduate Student, mid 20s

 #### Vizualization 1: 3-Panels "Unit" Chart

+Meriem: Can you tell me what you think this is / Can you describe to me the story this is telling?

+User 2: Overall, it looks like you are trying to display the differences between different groups of people in regards to minimum wage.
+The panels show differences between men vs. women, and those making less than 7.25 vs. those at 7.25.
+From this, I concluded that women make up most of the hourly wokers that do earn 7.25 or less.

+Meriem: Is there anything you find surprising or confusing?

+User 2: Surprising: that women making up 67% is surprising.
+Does that mean that they are employed more?
+Do they make more of the sample size?
+Or do they generally make up more of the low earners?
+Confusing: The title “for every 100 hourly workers, 1 person makes $7.25 or less” is confusing.

+Meriem: Is there anything you would change or do differently?

+User 2: I would clarify that in the first two panels is looking at all genders (totals)

+Meriem: What do you think of the text (titles, legend etc..)?

+User 2: In the third panel, gender and age together are confusing.
+Two points are being made in one image so that’s confusing.

 #### Vizualization 2: Bar Charts

+Meriem: Can you tell me what you think this is?

+User 2: This bar chart is focusing more on the differences between men and women

+Meriem: Is there anything you find surprising or confusing?

+User 2: Having both age and gender in the legend is confusing.

+Meriem: Who do you think is the intended audience for this?

+User 2: HR or policy makers

+Meriem: Is there anything you would change or do differently?

+User 2: I would change the way age is portrayed.

 #### Vizualization 3: Line graph

+Meriem: Can you tell me what you think this is?

+User 2: This is showing me the trend over time of the number of people making at or below minimum wage.

+Meriem: Is there anything you find surprising or confusing?

+User 2: I am wondering why has the decrease occured?
+Are more people becoming unemployed?
+Are companies paying their workers more?

+Meriem: Is there anything you would change or do differently?

+User 2: I would include an analysis on why this has decreased over time.

 # Step 4b: Reflection